 With a music career spanning over twenty years, Adrian specializes in vocal pedagogy, art song repertoire, and opera.
-She has taught at The Ohio State University, Otterbein University, and Kenyon College.
-During the 2016-17 academic year she joined the faculty at Kennesaw State University and taught the series of lyric diction courses (English, Italian, French and German) as well as a newly-designed writing course, “Practicing the Art of Music Criticism.”
+She has taught at The Ohio State University, Kennesaw State University, Otterbein University, and Kenyon College.
 In 2003 Adrian was selected by the National Association of Teachers of Singing to participate in its prestigious summer internship program.

 Adrian is a correspondent for Opera News (www.operanews.com) and www.artsATL.com and has written articles and reviews about music and the art of singing for Classical Singer, Journal of Singing (“An Introduction to the Songs of André Previn with Lyrics by Toni Morrison”, “The Impact of Pregnancy on the Singing Voice”), Opera News, and Atlanta magazine.
 In January 2013 Adrian’s research was featured in the Washington Post within Katherine Boyle’s article, “Pregnant artists continue to perform with precision.”

 As a guest clinician, Dr. Adrian has taught master classes for the Atlanta Opera High School Opera Institute and enjoys giving pre-opera lectures for Atlanta Opera main stage productions.